mapswipe/python-mapswipe-workers/docs/setup.md

 - SOLUTION: Change postgres port in your docker-compose file  (`docker-compose.yaml`)
     - docker-compose.yaml: services > postgres > ports: Change `"5432:5432"` to `"5433:5432"`

-**Docker containers are always restarting:**

-Take a look at the docker logs (eg. `docker logs import`).
+**Docker containers are always restarting:** Take a look at the docker logs (eg. `docker logs import`).
 If you get an `Unable to load configuration file at ./cfg/config.cfg.
 Exiting.` due to `PermissionError: [Errno 13] Permission denied: './cfg/config.cfg'` error message, you probably have SELinux on your system enabled.
 If so you have to configure (change mount option of volumes) your docker-compose file.
 Please read the documentation provided by Docker regarding this configuration (https://docs.docker.com/storage/bind-mounts/ Chapter: "Configure the selinux label").

+**configuration.json - FileNotFoundError:** Until fixed the configuration path is hard coded in `mapswipe_workers/definitions.py`.
+This should work, if Mapswipe Workers is installed and running inside a Docker Container.
+For custom setup adjust the `ROOT_PATH` variable in `definitions.py` accordingly.

 ## Tips